-Public Law Teams (Team Managers: Joanna Holden; Peter McCarthy)
+Public Law Teams (Team Managers: Joanna Holden; Ken Stephen(Acting))

 The Public Law Teams work across a wide variety of subject areas including citizenship and immigration, health, gambling, resource management (including specific areas such as fisheries and Crown minerals), biosecurity, food safety, education, land law (including issues relating to the conservation estate, other land of the Crown, and public works), earthquake recovery, employment, privacy, transport, social security and family law.